-One of the foremost women photographers of the twentieth century, Laura Gilpin spent over a half a century photographing Southwest cultures and landscapes.
+One of the foremost women photographers of the twentieth century, Laura Gilpin spent more than half a century photographing Southwest cultures and landscapes.
 She is renowned for her photographs of Navajo and Pueblo people.
-Gilpin ventured into remote landscapes during a time when most photographers doing such work were generally male.
+Gilpin ventured into remote landscapes during a time when most photographers doing such work were male.

 Gilpin was born in 1891 to Frank and Emma Gilpin in Austin Bluffs, Colorado, just north of Colorado Springs.
 Later, her family moved to Colorado Springs.
 She became interested in photography at a young age, receiving a Brownie camera on her twelfth birthday.
 She spent time on the East Coast, attending Baldwin School in Pennsylvania, Rosemary Hall in Connecticut, and the New England Conservatory of Music in Boston.
 She also studied photography at the Clarence White School in New York for a few years at the encouragement of her mentor, noted photographer, Gertrude Kasëbier.
 Gilpin began working as a professional photographer in 1918.

-Her work among Navajos began in 1930, when during a camping trip her car ran out of gas in an isolated part of the Navajo reservation, about twenty miles north of Chinle, Arizona.
+Her work among Navajos began in 1930 accidentally: On a camping trip, her car ran out of gas in an isolated part of the Navajo reservation, about twenty miles north of Chinle, Arizona.
 She and her close companion, Elizabeth Forster, a nurse in Colorado Springs, made the best of the situation, acquainting themselves with the local culture.
 This incident proved fortuitous for both women.
 For Gilpin it spurred an interest in Navajo culture, and for Forster, it resulted in a job as a field nurse on the Navajo reservation.
 A year later, Forster accepted a job in Red Rock, Arizona, where she stayed for almost two years.

-Gilpin visited Forster during those years and they began a collaborative effort to document Navajo culture in photograph and words.
-However, the project was grounded until a curator at the Amon Carter Museum—where Gilpin’s photographs and papers are now housed—Martha Sandweiss, compiled Forster’s letters and Gilpin’s photographs into an edited collection titled Denizens of the Desert, published in 1988.
+Gilpin visited Forster during those years and they began a collaborative effort to document Navajo culture in photographs and words.
+Unfortunately, the project was grounded until many years later when Martha Sandweiss, a curator at the Amon Carter Museum where Gilpin’s photographs and papers are now housed, compiled Forster’s letters and Gilpin’s photographs into an edited collection titled Denizens of the Desert, published in 1988.

 Gilpin, Laura.
 The Enduring Navaho.
 Austin: University of Texas Press, 1968.